 This one-year MSc programme covers all aspects of current and future image and video communications and associated signal processing technologies.
 It will prepare you for a diverse range of exciting careers - not only in the communications field, but also in areas such as management consultancy, project management, finance and government agencies.

 Our graduates have gone on to have rewarding careers in some of the leading multinational communications companies: Huawei, China Telecom, Toshiba, China Mobile and Intel, for example.
-Some graduates follow a more research-oriented career path, with a number of students going on to study for PhDs at leading universities.
+Some graduates follow a more research-oriented career path, with a number of students going on to study at PhD level at Bristol or other leading universities.

 Early application recommended; places may fill before our deadlines.

 Find out more about becoming a student at Bristol, applying for a visa and the support we offer to international students.